g0v-data/g0v-hackmd-archive/notes/_Da_gHduTlarduJAM3oKow.md

 ### Built-in Optimization

-Your project will be improved by Parcel out-of-the-box for example it minifies CSS, and eliminates useless code ensuring that no manual tweaking is necessary to make your final builds small and fast.
+Your project will be improved by Parcel out-of-the-box for example it minifies CSS and eliminates useless code ensuring that no manual tweaking is necessary to make your final builds small and fast.

 To summarize, the simple integration of Lightning CSS into Parcel is a result of its zero-configuration nature.
 Parcel automatically bundles, processes, and optimizes your codebase hence making the development process much less tedious as developers can now concentrate on writing application code rather than setting up build tools.
 Whether you are beginning a fresh project or adding Lightning CSS into an old project; the tool provides a smooth path leading to advanced web programming practice.